 You must stop even if you don’t know who owns the property or if you think there’s little-to-no damage.

-What to Do in a Hit and Run Accident
+What to Do in a Hit-and-Run Accident

 When a driver doesn’t stop and there was minimal damage or injuries, the police can charge them with a misdemeanor.
 Where another person is severely injured or killed, then a hit-and-run incident becomes a felony.